 Much of the Reads’ 19th Century landscaping is visible today.
 Their ‘Lovers Walk’ is now part of the footpath that leads across the top of Binsted Park and on into Binsted Woods.
 Look south and you will see, across a gently curving field fringed by woodland, the proud salutation of the Staker Oak.

 Three centuries old, the Oak is living history.
 It has many stories to tell.
-Rest a while beneath its boughs, and hear of the haunted Madonna Pond, of hidden boundaries in the woods, of times past – and a future that may never come.
+Rest a while beneath its boughs, and hear of the haunted Madonna Pond, of hidden boundaries in the woods, of times past – and a future still in the making.

 The tree that once cheered 1920s picnickers has had to move with the times.
-Now, protestors gather beneath the Staker Oak in an effort to halt the road that threatens the tree’s very existence.
+Now, protestors gather beneath the Staker Oak.

-So come, make a noise, shout to the boughs.
-But pause, too, and listen.
+So make a noise, shout to the boughs.
+But pause and listen, too.
 The Staker has stories to tell.

 Oak drawing by Richard Geraint Evans